hermin9804/typeorm-markdown-generator/test/test-nestjs-app/docs/postgres-erd.md

   - `email`: Email of the user.
   - `posts`: List of posts created by the user.
   - `profile`: Profile associated with the user.
+  - `orders`: Orders placed by the user.
+  - `comments`: Comments made by the user.